gdujany/scd-strasbourg-website/content/home/class.md

  css_class = ""
 +++

-{{% alert warning %}}
-Classes are cancelled until further notice due to the Cov-19 virus.
-{{% /alert %}}

 When
 ----
-We meet every Monday evening from 19h30 to 21h30 except during school holidays
+We meet every Monday evening from 20h00 to 22h00 except during school holidays

 {{% alert warning %}}
 Contact us before the first time you come to check if we are meeting!